world-class/REPL/kinks/level_4/introduction_to_programming_i/README.md

 Probably the trickiest of all the Sleuth cases.
 Instructions are not always explicitly clear and require insight into objects and functions.

 #### 702, stage 1
 There is a bug in the instructions, stating that you need to:
 `Get your car on the road by completing the </DRIVE_NAME/> function below.`

-The function that requires editing is called `Move_Car()` (or similar)
+The function that requires editing is called `Move_Car()` (or similar).

 #### 702, stage 2
 Hardest part is to implement the function to check/search a vehicle ahead by comparing the passed variable's (detective car object) distance/km/miles property against the ones in the array.
 There are several ways to do this, but the grader may not always like what you're doing.
 Some guidance here:

 You need to check each object in the array to confirm using if-statement(s) that:
 - They are in the same lane (easy, as per the instructions)
 - That the difference between the distance/km/miles-properties of the car ahead and the detective vehicle less than 200
 - That the car in the array is in front of (and not behind) the detective car

-Note that the distance/km/miles_travelled property is increasing towards the top of the screen, opposite to the regular y-coordinate.
+Note that the `distance`/`km`/`miles_travelled` property is increasing towards the top of the screen, opposite to the regular y-coordinate.
 Since debugging the array might be tricky, consider adding a text readout to each car using a variation of:
 `text(Vehicles[i].Distance, Vehicles[i].X, Vehicles[i].Y); //debug`

 Once implemented correctly, remember the logic, as you will likely need to create similar functions things in the stages ahead.